stashapp/CommunityScrapers/.github/ISSUE_TEMPLATE/broken-scraper.md

 ---
 name: Broken scraper
 about: Scraper is not working as expected
-title: ''
+title: ""
 labels: bug
 assignees: Maista6969
 ---

-**Scraper name**
+## Scraper name

-Example scraper
+Which scraper is failing

-**Scraper method**

-Scene / Gallery / Movie / Performer?
+## Reproducing the error

+(this is important, be as detailed as you can)

+Are you scraping a scene, gallery, movie, or performer?
 Scrape with URL?
 If so, what URLs have you tried?
 Scrape with fragment?
 If so, what is the filename / title / studio code?
 Scrape with name?
 Give an example you searched for that caused the scraper to fail

+Please check the logs to see if there are any relevant error messages you can include